 Previous winners

-Current Winners: Qian Chen, University of Illinois at Urbana-Champaign, USA and Andela Saric, Institute of Science and Technology Austria, Austria
+2023: Qian Chen (University of Illinois at Urbana-Champaign, USA) and Anđela Šarić (Institute of Science and Technology Austria)

 2022: Xuanhe Zhao, MIT, USA